maciejs20/IBMCloudPakWorkshop/2-DockerLab/README.md

-Login to Your provisioned server.
-Use Your IP address, as reveived from IBM staff.
+Connect to the lab27 server provided by IBM using server name, port number, username and password.

-``ssh root@<Your IP Address:port``
+``ssh -p <PORT> root@<Your IP Address:port``

+or use any other SSH client (like putty)

-Launch a shell or a command line and confirm that docker is installed.
+Confirm that docker is installed.

 `docker version`